 0 of 2 people found this review helpful.

-Pros: This is a new course.
-Newly cut into the woods, new baskets, new tees.
+Pros: This is a relatively new course that is starting to get broken in.
 The tees are astroturf-covered gravel beds for the most part and while uneven, aren't generally problematic.
 A few of the tees are starting to age with use and weather but most are in good shape.
 Most of the fairways were "paved" with wood chips which is an excellent idea.
 There are tiny garbage cans scattered throughout the course.
 Navigation is easy with the provided signage/indicators.
 The hole signs are great and provide all the necessary info.
-The holes so far are pretty balanced from a righty/lefty standpoint and reward line-shaping with many birdie opportunities and the occasional ace run on the front nine.
-The underbrush exists, but it isn't overwhelming and wayward discs were located (it was still technically winter though so it could change during the upcoming season).
+The holes are pretty balanced from a righty/lefty standpoint and reward line-shaping with many birdie opportunities and the occasional ace run on the front nine.
+The underbrush exists, but it isn't overwhelming and wayward discs were easily located.
 I'm always a fan of hanging basket and the one on 6 was a surprise that I enjoyed!